-IBM has been a participant in the DoD’s Mentor-Protégé Program since 1997 and has mentored more than 13 firms during this time period.
+IBM has been a participant in the Department of Defense (DoD) Mentor-Protégé Program since 1997 and has been a mentor to more than 13 firms during this time period.
 We have provided them with advice, counsel, and business support in areas such as business development, marketing, e-commerce, technology training and certification, subcontracts, business partner development, and teaming opportunities.

 The DoD Mentor-Protégé program allows IBM to do well for our nation and do well for our business at the same time.
 It provides IBM with strategic relationships in the small business community, and it allows our Corporation to forge stronger relationships with the federal marketplace.